-Any attempted discussion of dither usually results in the collective groan by audio engineers everywhere; it is one of the most uninteresting and banal topics in the spectrum of audio production.
+Any attempted discussion of dithering usually results in the collective groan by audio engineers everywhere; it is one of the most uninteresting and banal topics in the spectrum of audio production.
 However it is also one of the most common questions asked when submitting music for mastering.
 It is because of this that I will cover this topic, hoping to answer any of the questions that do come up.

 So what is dither?
 A search on the Internet will very quickly tell you that dither is one of a few techniques that can be used to minimise a special type of distortion, called quantisation error.
 It does this by adding randomised noise to an audio signal during the process of quantisation… The three questions immediately drawn from this are: